kyverno/policy-reporter-docs/content/en/kyverno-plugin/14-api-reference.md

 ### kyverno_policy

-Gauge: One Entry represent one __Rule__ of a Policy or ClusterPolicy.
-Deleted Policies and Rules will also be removed from the Metrics
+Gauge: One entry represents one __Rule__ of a Policy or ClusterPolicy.
+Deleted policies and rules will also be removed from the metrics.

 | Label                     | Description                                          |
 |---------------------------|------------------------------------------------------|